mstksg/inCode/copy/entries/dependent-haskell-1.md

-However, I feel like most "dependent typing" tutorials I see around the internet focus on things like proofs and theorems, instead of directly jumping into how they can be used to help you in your current coding now.
+However, I feel like most "dependent typing" tutorials I see around the internet focus on things like proofs and theorems, instead of directly jumping into how they can be used to help you in your current coding now and integrating it into your haskell design workflow.

 So, the point of this post is to show some practical examples of using dependent types in the real world, and to also walk through the "why" and